AuthArmor/autharmor-php/readme.md

 ### Perform an invite

+Invite a user to register their account with the AuthArmor app:

 ```php
 $api_response = $AuthArmor->invite_request("myusername", "myreferenceid");
 ```

 ### Confirm an invite

+After inviting a user you should send an auth request to verify they have configured their app correctly:

 ```php
 $api_response = $AuthArmor->auth_request("myusername", "Confirm Setup", "Please confirm setup for MySiteName");